snenyl/realtime-pose-estimation/README.md

 ## Future Work

-- Improve the robustness of the system.
+- Improve the robustness of the system by implementing more checks, so the system is capable of failing softly.
-- Find the pose without using the ground plane.
+- Find the pose using only the pallet front plane, thus increasing the range of the system.

 ## License